About the CDT

 Our vision is that our graduates will become future leaders in Distributed Algorithms meeting the needs of government, academia and industry.

-To achieve the vision, each PhD student works with a data science, computer science and an industrial supervisor to ensure the research is novel and useful.
+To achieve the vision, each PhD student works with a team of academic and project partner supervisors to ensure the research is novel and useful.

 Driven by the needs of our industrial and governmental partners, the CDT PhD's explore challenges of: the defence and security sector to better protect the world's population from threats posed by, for example, organised crime; and the manufacturing sector by enhancing industrial organisations’ ability to develop and deliver high-performance products and services through the use of data-driven optimisation and high performance computing efficiency.